David retired chef

 It’s not a technique that requires the usual cracking of joints I have experienced previously, it is a gradual learning process that is now becoming the norm.
 It is also a full body process which takes some getting used to and learning on Zoom has not been an issue.

 I use the techniques everyday to make my home and working life so much easier and sustainable.
 As an ageing gardener I am more aware of my body and the need to do things in a way that will prolong my career, it is a new tool in my van!!

 The biggest thing for me that I think has really had an affect is the ability to stretch when I feel my back aching.
 To think that a few months ago I was lying on my back unable to move in the hall having called an ambulance and now as I progress through my Alexander journey I feel I won’t be going back there.

-Gil - a therapist after a 3 week course
+Gil - therapist who attended a three week course

 Alison has really helped me to be aware of where the tension in my body stems from and how best to avoid it from building up.
 We have looked at various postures such as sitting, standing, driving and lying down.
 As a massage therapist, I found Alison's practical advice to be most useful.
 We practiced the best posture for being at the massage table; where to position the hips, knees, shoulders, head and arms so as to avoid tension, whilst allowing flowing movements.
 This was more in depth than the training received at college.